MaxMascini/Flickometer-NI-Python/README.md

-# Flickometer-NI-Python
+# README

- Python code repo for the flicko-meter using national instruments library
+- Currently the best seems to be `Continuous_measurement_no_graph_RSE.py`
+  - Outputs dominant frequency using RSE

+- Added harmonic detection and multiple outputs with logging in `SSVEP_Stim_validation.py`